thotheod/aca-jobs-levelup/README.md

 > ![A screenshot of a computer Description automatically generated](./media/image2.png)

 4. Next step, "Network Settings".
-Keep the default values, is OK for testing purposes
+Keep the default values, they are OK for testing purposes

 5. "Jump-Box settings (VM)" step: Select VM OS type" \> Linux.
 Keep the default VM Size is OK for the testing purposes.
 Add a strong password for the azureuser